Rodrigo da Câmara: Later life

-During this time rumours of his homosexuality continued, creating scandals that only his privileges allowed him to negate.
+During this time rumours of his homosexuality continued, creating scandals that only his privileges allowed him to deny.
 In 1648 he returned to Ponta Delgada where he established his home in a privileged place.
 In his entourage were various pages, between 13 and 24, who slept in an adjacent bedroom, allegedly monitoring his sleep.
 Following illness from a hemiplegia, he returned to Lisbon in 1650.
 In the next year, on 4 May 1651, the inevitable occurred: Lucas Leite Pereira, a former page, presented a new complaint to the Inquisition, that due to the public scandal, they were obliged to initiate a judicial process against the Count.

 Receiving a complaint of sodomy on 5 May 1651, two days later the General-Council of the Holy Office of the Portuguese Inquisition deliberated on the material, owing to the Counts position of power.
 Owing to the grave accusations, the Council ordered that arrest of the accused, not without informing the King.
 The King, informed of this material by the General Inquisition, and knowing of the rumours, charged the Count of Cantanhede, cousin of the accused, to advise him and counselled him to abandon the kingdom.

 The Count ordered the preparation of a ship, but, unafraid of the gravity of the situation did not embark, owing to his illness, but sent a petition to the Holy Office and revealing his location.
 This would not have been an issue, if it were the first accusation made against the Count, but a record of scandal had followed the nobleman since 1620, and his petition of dismissal was rejected.
 Since his petition was refused, the Count's departure was rushed for the evening of the 26 May, to France.
 Yet, owing to tardiness in his preparation, he was arrested at his home on 25 May and sent the Holy Office.
 The King tried to intervene, requesting his transfer to the royal towers, but the Inquisition refused, citing that he had violated his pages and laws.